VytautasBoznis/RandomTp/README.md

 RandomTp is a Bukkit plugin that teleports players in a random movement patern till a good teleportation location is found.

+<b> IMPORTANT: </b>

+  This plugin is using Maven.
+So make sure you have Maven set up in you IDE befor importing project!

 <b>To use the plugin:</b>